 In the late 19th century, there was a horse in Germany named Hans whose owner thought he could perform math, including complex operations like interest calculation.
 The horse would tap his hooves on the ground to indicate an answer, and he would get it right.

 Unfortunately, the horse wasn’t actually performing math.
 Instead he was taking cues from his owner’s subconscious facial expression.
-Turns out the owner’s face would change when the horse neared the correct answer.
+It turns out that the owner’s face would change when the horse neared the correct answer.

 So far, it all might sound pretty abstract.
 Yet, the problems of unexplainable, uninterpretable AI can be tethered to serious consequences.
 Interpretability plays a vital role in rooting out bias or assumptions in algorithms, for example.